Information:

 Remember that sometimes a legal professional is already appointed in the will to act as the representative.
 They will then be the executor for the person who has died.
 You should first check the will to understand your circumstances.

-If you haven't yet completed all of these things, please go back and work your way through this page.
+If you haven't yet completed all of these things, go back and work your way through this page.

 • current accounts